jennymhkao/home/_posts/2021-12-29-first-post.md

 Here is the full [Jekyll](https://jekyllrb.com/docs/) documentation.

-That's it.
-I'm now proud to say I know a bit about Jekyll and have a simple website up in the process.
-This was time well spent.
+That wraps it up.
+I'm proud to say I know a bit about Jekyll and have a simple site up in the process.
+It was time well spent.

 --namaste.